‘The Young And The Restless’ Star Eric Braeden And Viewers Remember Kristoff St. John After Classic Episode

 “Yup, he was so damned natural as an actor and a friend I trusted!!”
 Braeden replied.

 Since the actor’s death, Braeden has spoken out about how much he trusted and admired St. John several times.
 In Neil’s early days, he and Victor worked together at Newman Enterprises before Neil went off on his own.
-He was a hotshot businessman, and Victor Newman appreciated that in Neil.
-Even before Neil died, he still helped Newman with managing its reputation through one of the various scandals the company experiences.
+He was a hotshot businessman, and Victor Newman appreciated that in him.

+Even before Neil died, he still helped Newman with managing its reputation through one of the various scandals the company has experienced.

-Many other fans of the CBS Daytime drama and the late actor also expressed their grief at losing St. John, who was only 52 when he passed away.
+Many other fans of the CBS daytime drama and the late actor also expressed their grief at losing St. John, who was only 52 when he passed away.

 “Kristoff St. John and Victoria Rowell on their honeymoon as Neil and Drucilla.
 This episode just made me start grieving again.
 Miss him and them,” lamented a viewer who took to Twitter to express her sadness.